vuejs/vitepress/.github/contributing.md

 ## Pull Request Guidelines

-- Checkout a topic branch from the relevant branch, e.g. `master`, and merge back against that branch.
+- Checkout a topic branch from the relevant branch, e.g. `main`, and merge back against that branch.

 - If adding a new feature: